srvk/eesen-transcriber/README.md

     sudo apt-get install ssh

 Then you can run `vagrant up` as above, and when prompted, supply the password for your current login account.
 This gives it to the VM so that it can use sshfs to mount the working directory of your local filesystem as a Vagrant synced filesystem visible from the VM as `/vagrant`.
 This allows inputs as well as results to reside on your host.
+Make note of the URL given at the finish of `vagrant up` - if you transcribe the test audio as above, (`vagrant ssh -c "vids2web.sh /vagrant/test2.mp3"`) you should be able to see results at this URL.

 #### Customizing the VM